carlocabras21/galaxy_morphology_recognition/README.md

 The best results are obtained by trying to recognize three categories (ellitpic, irregular and spiral) and using the AlexNet featues.

-Then, using kmeans for extracting the 338 closest images to the center and using a leave-one-out cross-validation approach, the results were:
+Using kmeans for extracting the 338 closest images to the center and using a leave-one-out cross-validation approach, the results were:

 kNN